draeger-lab/refinegems/docs/source/config-desc/media-yaml-howto.rst

 - ``add_substance`` Name:  Null|float|str in format 'X.X%' with X being [0-9]*

     Add more substances from the database to the medium or change the flux values of already existing ones.
-This has the hightes priority, overwriting all other flux values.
+This has the highest priority, overwriting all other flux values.
     When a percentage is given uses the most specific set default (medium > params) as the reference point.

 .. hint::

-    In addition to these options, all options under params can be set here separatly for each medium as well, overwriting the default only for that specific medium.
+    In addition to these options, all options under params can be set here separately for each medium as well, overwriting the default only for that specific medium.

 Example for aerobic LB with lower fluxes, but double oxygen and added glycerol: